Interfraternity Council Recruitment

 Interfraternity Council Recruitment Week Kick-Off BBQ

-The Kickoff BBQ is a chance for all students interested in Greek Life to see all the Cal Poly recognized fraternities in a central location for free food and good conversation.
+The Kickoff BBQ is a chance for all students interested in Fraternity & Sorority Life to see all the Cal Poly recognized IFC fraternities in a central location for free food and good conversation.
 It provides you with the chance to meet all the active members of Fraternity life and find the best match for you.

 If you have any immediate questions, contact